Message about use of cookies

 Watlington Road

-We carried out a part 2A investigation on this site which is an arable field and has been used in the past as a landfill.
+We carried out a Part 2A investigation on this site which is an arable field and has been used in the past as a landfill.
 The land was an old gravel pit which was potentially filled with phosphogypsum from the West Norfolk Fertiliser Limited and soil.
 Phosphogypsum contains naturally occurring radioactive radium and metals.

 Site investigation was undertaken using a radiation monitor.
 The levels of radiation detected were close to the recorded natural background levels of radiation.
 There were no significant amounts of waste material seen at the site’s surface.